 There’s so much standardization in houses these days that a lot of people are starved for indoor spaces that make you feel good just to be there.
 Add wainscoting to your place and it’ll go a long way towards making it look much better in ways that people respond to.

 Want to learn more about adding other kinds of one-of-a-kind interior details to your home?
-Click below to watch a video on simple interior trim details that make a big difference.
-I these myself in my own work.
+Click below to watch a video on simple routed details that make a big difference.
+I use these myself in my own work.